-We maintain a policy prohibiting traditional perquisites of employment (as determined by our Board) for our employees, including our NEOs.
-However, consistent with market practices and those of our peer companies, the Company does provide certain benefits to employees serving outside of their home country at the
+We maintain a policy prohibiting traditional perquisites of employment (as determined by our Board) for our colleagues, including our NEOs.
+However, consistent with market practices and those of our peer companies, the Company does provide certain benefits to colleagues serving outside of their home country at the Company's request, pursuant to our international assignment policy, which benefits fall into the category of perquisites or other personal benefits under applicable SEC rules.